neondatabase/website/content/docs/guides/prisma.md

 Prisma Migrate is a migration tool that allows you to easily evolve your database schema from prototyping to production.
 Prisma Migrate requires a shadow database to detect schema drift.
 This section describes how to configure a second Neon database as a shadow database, which is required to run the `prisma migrate dev` command.

 <Admonition type="note">
-Prisma Migrate requires a direct connection to the database and currently does not support connection pooling with PgBouncer.
+Prisma Migrate requires a direct connection to the database and does not support connection pooling with PgBouncer.
 Migrations fail with an error if a pooled connection is used.
 For more information, see [Prisma Migrate with PgBouncer](#prisma-migrate-with-pgbouncer).
 </Admonition>

 To configure a shadow database: